Preparing for your video and face to face interviews

 What do I need to know about the video interview with HireVue?

 Once you receive a welcome email from HireVue, you’ll have 72 hours to complete the tasks.
-There are 7 behavioural questions you’ll need to complete, and it’ll take up to one hour to complete the video interview and online assessments.
+There are a number of behavioural questions you’ll need to complete, and it’ll take up to one hour to complete the video interview and online assessments.

 6. Beware of the light and surroundings